knative/community/STEERING-COMMITTEE.md

 KSC meets every two weeks, or as-needed.
 Meetings are held online.

-Given the private nature of many of these discussions (e.g. privacy, private emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) meetings are held in private.
+Given the private nature of most of these discussions (e.g. code of conduct violations, escalations, legal concerns, etc.) meetings are held in private.

 Meeting notes are available to members of the knative-dev mailing list (link to be added).